Hazardous materialsHazCom; Hazard communication; Material Safety Data Sheet; MSDS

-Hazardous materials are substances that could harm human health or the environment if they are not handled the right way.
-Hazardous means dangerous.
+Hazardous materials are substances that could harm human health or the environment.
+Hazardous means dangerous, so these materials must be handled the right way.

-Hazard communication is teaching people how to work with hazardous materials and waste.
-It is also called HazCom.
+Hazard communication, or HAZCOM is teaching people how to work with hazardous materials and waste.

-There are many different kinds of hazardous materials.
-Some of them are:
+There are many different kinds of hazardous materials, including:

 - Chemicals, like some that are used for cleaning